 The largest country in Southern Europe, Spain has long been a magnet for expatriates and its immigration rate has soared over recent decades.
 Some 2.5 million people arrived in the five years to 2007 alone, more than doubling the immigrant population.

-As well as Latin Americans, Africans and Chinese, Spain has drawn in a large number of migrants from within the European Union, including one of the largest overseas populations of British nationals in the world.
+As well as Latin Americans, Africans and Chinese, Spain has drawn in a large number of migrants from within the European Union and one of the largest overseas populations of British nationals in the world.

 A large and vibrant private international school sector has developed across the country to cater for expatriates and demand for international education from Spaniards, with schools concentrated around Madrid, Barcelona, Alicante and Malaga.

-Nearly 60 per cent of Spain’s 111 IB World Schools teach in Spanish.
-There are 25 English-medium schools offering IB programmes and 13 bilingual schools that teach in English and Spanish.
+More than 85 per cent of Spain’s 198 IB World Schools teach in Spanish.
+There are 130 schools offering IB programmes that teach in English, including many bilingual schools.
 The SEK International School Catalunya teaches in English, Spanish and Catalan.

-Three IB programmes are offered by 12 schools including the International School San Patricio Toledo, which offers boarding, and International College Spain, in Madrid, which is part of the global Nord Anglia Education group.
+A total of 174 schools are authorised to offer the International Baccalaureate Diploma, while 26 schools teach all three stages of the IB curriculum.
+The latter include the International School San Patricio Toledo, which offers boarding, and International College Spain, in Madrid, which is part of the global Nord Anglia Education group.

 Education is compulsory and free from age six to 16.
 In the state sector, children attend primary school up to age 11, followed by four years of statutory secondary schooling including a preparatory year leading to the two-year Spanish Baccalaureate or vocational training.